 - The date and time you access our site

-- The Internet address of the website from which you linked directly to our site; and
+- The Internet address of the website from which you linked directly to our site

 - The pages you visit

 This information is primarily collected for statistical analysis.
 This government computer system uses software programs to create summary statistics, which are used for such purposes as assessing what information is of most and least interest, determining technical design specifications, and identifying system performance or problem areas.
 In certain circumstances, however, such as in response to lawful law enforcement requests or tips received from the public, we may take additional steps with the information collected, including steps to identify you based on this information, and we may share this information, including your identity, with other government agencies.

 B. If You Send Us Personal Information

-You do not have to provide any personal information to visit this website.
-If you choose to identify yourself by sending an e-mail containing personal information or by filling out and submitting our forms, we will use that information to respond to your message or to fulfill the stated purpose of the communication.
+You do not have to provide any personal information to visit this website or related subdomains.
+If you choose to identify yourself by sending us an email containing personal information or by filling out and submitting our forms, we will use that information to respond to your message or to fulfill the stated purpose of the communication.
 The FBI does not collect or use information for commercial marketing.